MIT-Emerging-Talent/ET6-foundations-group-31/collaboration/learning_goals.md

 create unique code, generate creative ideas, and collaborate effectively on shared objectives.

-May Mon Thant: My goal is learn and grow together with these team members.
+May Mon Thant: My goal is to learn and grow together with these team members.
 To share something we know and learn from each other to reach our goals.

+Myint Myat(Charm): Ba a Team player and Become accustomed to writing code in production and be well prepared for the projects/jobs.